Jonathanmberg/Tryprayers-privacy/README.md

-# prayr-privacy
-Privacy policy for Prayr, available on the App Store.
+Here’s the same policy as before, with TryPrayers throughout (you typed “teyprayers”; I used TryPrayers to match the app).

-Privacy Policy — Prayr
+Privacy Policy — TryPrayers
 Last updated: May 9, 2026

-This policy describes how Prayr (“the app”) handles information when you use it.
+This policy describes how TryPrayers (“the app”) handles information when you use it.
 If anything here conflicts with platform rules, the stricter requirement applies.

-Contact: For privacy questions about Prayr, email hello@heptatech.io and include “Prayr” in the subject line.
+Contact: For privacy questions about TryPrayers, email hello@heptatech.io and include “TryPrayers” in the subject line.

 1. Summary
-Prayr is built for prayer and reflection on your device.
+TryPrayers is built for prayer and reflection on your device.
 This version of the app does not offer sign-in or cloud sync.
 We do not sell your data.
 We do not integrate third-party analytics SDKs in this version of the app.

 2. What we collect (and what we do not)
 2.1 Data you enter in the app